 Outpatient self-management training for the treatment of diabetes, education and medical nutrition therapy services.
-Diabetes outpatient self-management training, education and medical nutrition therapy services must be ordered by a Physician and provided by appropriately licensed or registered healthcare professionals.
+Services must be ordered by a Physician and provided by appropriately licensed or registered health care professionals.

-Benefits under this section also include medical eye examinations (dilated retinal examinations) and preventive foot care for Covered Persons with diabetes.
+Benefits also include medical eye examinations (dilated retinal examinations) and preventive foot care for diabetes.